fabienDaou/dataiku/README.md

     - some basic architecture documentation and motivations behind decisions

 # Thought process
-From a high level view, this is an application hosting a feature that can, in extreme cases (number of planets for example), require quite some CPU resources.
+From a high level view, this is an application hosting a feature that can, in extreme cases (number of planets for example), require quite some CPU and RAM resources.
 While a monolithic application is plenty enough for this test, I want to propose an approach that could lead us to "easily" move towards a more distributed architecture.
 It would have the benefit of increasing the availability and scalability of the application.
 A great tool for this is Akka .Net.
 This is an implementation of the actor model for .Net.
 It allows developers to structure and split their application from the get-go as an event-driven applications while still keeping the operational simplicity of a monolithic application.
 Once scalability requirements evolve, it is pretty easy to move these actors in different services and benefit from horizontal scalability.

 In our case, the actors actually doing the work are instanciated in the web server but could very well be moved to specific compute instances while not changing much in the code except some akka configuration to enable remoting or clustering depending on the choice made at this point.